 “Yesterday’s Bread” and “Reset Thrift Shop” are perfect if you are looking for one-of-a-kind vintage clothing pieces.
 Vinyl collectors will love Plan 59, Eat Metal Records, and Zulu Records – these stores specialise in selling vinyl records in a variety of different genres.

 Though the Hellenic police will not set foot in Exarchia, it’s not uncommon to see lines of them armed with riot shields standing around the edges of Exarchia at weekends.
-This isn’t to stop people venturing into Exarchia to hit the bars and rock clubs, but to stop groups of drunken, angry anarchists from getting out and causing trouble in downtown Athens.
+This isn’t to stop people venturing into Exarchia to hit the bars and rock clubs, but to stop groups of drunken, angry anarchists from getting out and causing trouble in downtown Athens at night.

-If alternative vibes, live bands and rock music are just your cup of tea, you may well enjoy checking out Exarchia’s nightlife scene.
-As long as you are someone who can keep out of trouble, and provided that you don’t go wandering around Exarchia’s back alleys alone at 2am, you should not have any problems.
+If alternative vibes, live bands, and rock music are just your cup of tea, you may well enjoy checking out Exarchia’s nightlife scene.
+You should not have any problems.
+Just keep out of trouble,and don’t go wandering around Exarchia’s back alleys alone at 2am.

 Exarchia Coffee Culture